mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 Client Side
 -----------

-In our approach, the core part of a dApp is implemented on the Server, but important parts are done on Client side.
+In our approach, the core part of a dApp is implemented in the Server, but important parts are done in the Client side.
 The end user interacts with the dApp web frontend for triggering the operations.
 The critical work of building the unbalanced transaction is done on the server and then we balance, sign and submit on the browser.